textileio/community/docs/index.md

 ## Buckets

+Buckets are:

-Buckets are a new way to pin data to IPFS and archive data on Filecoin.
-Buckets are dynamic folders published simultaneously over IPFS, IPNS, and HTTP.
-Buckets are designed to make it simple for you to create folders of data and push that data to remote IPFS peers for backup, persistence, or sharing.
-They can be encrypted or public, they can be single or multi-user, and they can be used from the CLI or with the Go or JavaScript libraries.
+* A new way to pin data to IPFS and archive data on Filecoin.
+* Dynamic folders published simultaneously over IPFS, IPNS, and HTTP.
+* Designed to simplify creating folders of data and pushing that data to remote IPFS peers for backup, persistence, or sharing.

-**Push your buckets**
+Buckets can be:

+* Encrypted or public.
+* Single or multi-user.
+* Used from the CLI or with the Go or JavaScript libraries.

+**Get started with Buckets**

 <div class="txtl-options">
   <a href="./buckets/" class="box">